michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 34. And he went up, and lay upon the child, and put his mouth upon his mouth, and his eyes upon his eyes, and his hands upon his hands: and he stretched himself upon the child; and the flesh of the child waxed warm.

-35. Then he returned, and walked in the house to and fro; and went up, and stretched himself upon him: and the child sneezed seven times, and the child opened his eyes.to and fro: Heb. once hither and once thither
+35. Then he returned, and walked in the house to and fro; and went up, and stretched himself upon him: and the child sneezed seven times, and the child opened his eyes.

 36. And he called Gehazi, and said, Call this Shunammite.
 So he called her.
 And when she was come in unto him, he said, Take up thy son.